 One way I keep my salads from getting soggy is to prep the ingredients and store them separately, but in one bin in my fridge for easy assembly.
 This means I can custom-make a salad each day in minutes.
 It keeps things interesting and it is a great way to make sure salads are an option for the whole family.

 Mason jar salads are still a thing, but they really don’t properly store a leafy salad and they can actually lead to sogginess because they tend to crush your greens.
 Instead, try getting a proper container that is more like a bowl to keep your leafy greens from getting completely smashed.
 I like using a glass container with a lid that will hold at least 4 cups of salad.

 If your salad is a bean salad, quinoa salad, rice salad, or salad that doesn't use a lot of leafy greens, then go ahead and use a mason jar.
 Just realize that mason jars glass is more fragile than tempered glass, so pack it carefully so that you don't open up your lunch sack and find a broken jar.

 Limit how much liquid comes from ingredients.

 One of my favorite toppings on any salad is the tomatoes but they are really liquidy and add to the soggy salad issue.
 I like to use grape tomatoes because they don’t have to be cut.
-Add whole berries, dried fruit, and whole grape tomatoes to prevent soggy salads.
-There are many vegetables that will hold up well and don’t release a lot of juices that you can add to your salad such as carrots, celery, onion, broccoli, cauliflower, radish, and snow peas.
+Add whole berries, whole grapes, dried fruit, and whole grape or cherry tomatoes to prevent soggy salads.
+There are many vegetables that will hold up well and don't release a lot of juices that you can add to your salad such as carrots, celery, onion, broccoli, cauliflower, radish, and snow peas.

 Make sure anything cooked is cooled down before assembling.